oroinc/documentation/user_guide/workflow_management.rst

 The workflow steps are in squares (In progress, Under review, Finished) and correspond to the state of the document.

-Attributes (also referred as "fields")are characteristics of an entity.
+Attributes (also referred as "fields") are characteristics of the record.
 For example, zip-code and street name are attributes of an address.

 At the end of each transition you can change some attributes of the record processed.

-In our example we are working with documents.
-Our "document" entity has the following attributes:
+For example, document attributes may be:

   - "Name" that must be defined after transition "Start Writing" and can be changed after transitions "Submit for review" and "Return for rework"

- -  "Number of Pages" - that must be defined after "Submit for review" and can be changed after "Approved"
+ -  "Number of Pages" that must be defined after "Submit for review" and can be changed after "Approved"

 UI Limitation
 -------------

-OroCRM workflows can be created from the both back-end and the UI.
+OroCRM workflows can be created from the both back-end and UI.
 The following functions can be enabled for a workflow only from the back-end and require some coding skills: